ZakharNeverov/ScreensaverTetris/README.md

 - Select your screensaver from the list (it should appear with the name you gave the .scr file).
 - Click Preview to test the screensaver, or set the wait time and click OK to enable it.

-### 4. Additional Notes:

-- Exit Conditions: Ensure the screensaver can exit properly on user input (mouse movement, key press).
-Your code already handles this with the PostQuitMessage(0); calls in the WM_MOUSEMOVE, WM_KEYDOWN, WM_LBUTTONDOWN, and WM_RBUTTONDOWN cases.
-- Configuration Dialog: If you want to provide a configuration dialog, ensure the ShowConfigDialog function properly handles this case.
-Your current implementation shows a message box indicating no configuration is available, which is fine if no configuration is needed.
-- Preview Mode: If you want to support the preview mode (when the screensaver is shown in a small window in the settings), you'll need to implement this.
-The current placeholder returns 0 for this case.